Is a Building Permit required?

 I want to put a fence around my yard.
 What restrictions are in place?

 Please review the fence guidelines.

 What building code does the City of Williston follow?

-The City of Williston is currently following the North Dakota State Building Code which consists of:
+As of January 1, 2014, the City of Williston will follow the North Dakota State Building Code which consists of:

 2009 Uniform Plumbing Code

 *Copy of the amended portions can be found